clapathiotis/Blockly-Interaction/README.md

 - **Right Arrow**: Moves the selected block to the right.
 - **Down Arrow**: Moves the selected block downwards.

 These keyboard shortcuts work when a block is selected in the workspace.
-If the selected block is connected to another block, it will be disconnected first before moving.
-If the selected block has connections, then the block does not move to ensure that the blocks remain in a relative position.
-Moving 1 block at a time is suggested/

 Here is the code added, again at the JavaScript section of 'index.html':
 ```